Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 3. Education/employment/living/workplace restrictions.

-1. There are reasonable grounds to believe that a Responding Student’s continued presence on campus poses a significant threat and/or risk to the safety or security of others or to the operation of the campus/College.
+1. There are reasonable grounds to believe that a Responding Student’s continued presence on campus poses a significant threat and/or risk to the safety of others or to the operation of the campus/College.

 2. The Responding Student’s presence could lead to a breach of court-imposed restrictions (e.g., release or probation conditions or a peace bond including a non-association order) or where the College is unable to reasonably accommodate the conditions.

-4. Notification of Interim Measures
+3. Notification of Interim Measures:

 1. What the interim measure(s) are, and,